 Household Hazardous Waste: Program Assistance

-Household Hazardous Waste (HHW) collection programs vary from program to program.
+Household Hazardous Waste (HHW) collection requirements vary from program to program.
 However, the requirements of 30 TAC 335 Subchapter N apply to all collections.
-These pages provide the forms and reporting documents that you will need as an operator as well as additional guidance for a range of topics from your first collection to used oil program requirements to transportation considerations.

 Are you a program manager or interested in starting a collection program?
 Receive free updates by e-mail and text when this page is updated!
 Select "Program Assistance for Household Hazardous Waste Managers" in the Waste Management category.